-If you read my blog regularly you will know that Monte Carlo has a special place in my heart and that I’ve stayed in most of the luxury hotels in this tiny principality.
-On my latest trip I wanted to review a more affordable option to give visitors more choice, especial in the summer months when the most luxurious hotels can be eye waveringly expensive.
+If you read Luxury Travel Diary regularly you will know that Monte Carlo has a special place in our heart and that I’ve stayed in most of the luxury hotels in this tiny principality.
+On my latest trip, I wanted to review a more affordable option to give visitors more choice, especially in the summer months when the most luxurious hotels can be eye-waveringly expensive.

-The Columbus Hotel in Monaco is sat in the centre of Fontvieille which is to the west of the main harbour in Monte Carlo.
+The Columbus Hotel in Monaco is sat in the center of Fontvieille which is to the west of the main harbor in Monte Carlo.
 The Fontvielle peninsula was reclaimed from the sea in the 1970s and is the location of Monaco’s stadium – home of AS Monaco.
-Otherwise the area is largely residential, made up from a number of matching pink hued apartment blocks, overlooking one of two marinas.
-You will also find the main heliport for Monaco here, as well as the Princess Grace Rose Garden, numerous waterfront bistros, restaurants and a small shopping mall containing the largest supermarket (Carrefour) in Monaco.
+Otherwise, the area is largely residential, made up of a number of matching pink-hued apartment blocks, overlooking one of two marinas.
+You will also find the main heliport for Monaco here, as well as the Princess Grace Rose Garden, numerous waterfront bistros, restaurants, and a small shopping mall containing the largest supermarket (Carrefour) in Monaco.
 Fontvieille also boasts one of Monaco’s premium apartment blocks, home to a number of famous residents drawn by the large sea view properties and relative seclusion of the area.

-As a hotel location, Fontvielle does feel remote from the centre of Monaco.
-The 20 minute trek, largely uphill, to reach Casino square can be draining in the summer heat.
+As a hotel location, Fontvielle does feel remote from the center of Monaco.
+The 20-minute trek, largely uphill, to reach Casino square can be draining in the summer heat.
 If you choose to stay at the Columbus, you really need to take a taxi to reach the main attractions in Monaco.
-Conversely Fontvielle’s local amenities are just a stone’s throw away and there are certainly plenty of restaurants and attractions along the marina waterfront, however they all lack the style and panache of those that you will find in the centre.
+Conversely, Fontvielle’s local amenities are just a stone’s throw away and there are certainly plenty of restaurants and attractions along the marina waterfront, however, they all lack the style and panache of those that you will find in the center.
 Fontvielle is beautifully kept and feels very safe but for me, the area seems to lack the heart and the joie de vivre that you find around Casino square.

 The Columbus hotel itself is located in one of the pinky Fontvielle blocks.
 It welcomes you with an arched glass entrance that leads to an impressive staircase that sweeps you around to the reception.
-More recently the bar and evening restaurant which lead off either side of the reception have shut.
-The foyer area therefore retains its chic Asian interiors, mood lighting and muted house tunes but in the evening it no longer turns into the happening hang out in Fontvielle.
+More recently the bar and evening restaurant which lead off either side of the reception has shut.
+The foyer area, therefore, retains its chic Asian interiors, mood lighting, and muted house tunes but in the evening it no longer turns into the happening hang out in Fontvielle.

-I remember when the Columbus first opened, I was truly impressed with the style and decoration of the hotels interior.
-Many years later the hotel remains trendy and stylish with darkened corridors and lounge areas as well as a sun drenched, indoor-outdoor breakfast veranda.
-However the property could now do with a lick of paint in places and new carpet or two.
+I remember when the Columbus first opened, I was truly impressed with the style and decoration of the hotel’s interior.
+Many years later the hotel remains trendy and stylish with darkened corridors and lounge areas as well as a sun-drenched, indoor-outdoor breakfast veranda.
+However, the property could now do with a lick of paint in places and a new carpet or two.
 Refurbishment is already planned for 2016 with a refresh of the hotel communal areas and the rooms.
-Even before the refresh the Columbus still feels fun and stylish and attracts a fun and stylish crowd including while we were there, the Russian football team!
+Even before the refresh the Columbus still feels fun and stylish and attracts a fun and stylish crowd including while we were there the Russian football team!

 Bar and Restaurant

 As mentioned above, there is currently no bar and restaurant in the Columbus hotel.
 The good news is that this is not a permanent fixture and the bar at least is expected to reopen in 2016.
-In the meantime the bar is no longer in use and management have converted the area into a complementary coffee and drinks room with a wine machine for the evenings, giving guests a pleasant space to relax throughout the day.
+In the meantime, the bar is no longer in use and management has converted the area into a complimentary coffee and drinks room with a wine machine for the evenings, giving guests a pleasant space to relax throughout the day.

 The current lack of bar and restaurant translates through to the hotel’s lack of room service.
-Instead the Columbus has partnered with some local takeaway providers which you can call out to, ordering your chosen meal straight to your room.
+Instead, the Columbus has partnered with some local takeaway providers which you can call out to, ordering your chosen meal straight to your room.
 In theory a great idea but when we tried this service after a night out, the takeaways had all closed.
-We were left hungry and picking at stale British Airways sticky buns for our evenings dining.
-It was a realisation that I’ve come to rely on 24 hour room service – not having it is an inconvenience.
+We were left hungry and picking at stale British Airways sticky buns for our evening’s dining.
+It was a realization that I’ve come to rely on 24-hour room service – not having it is an inconvenience.

 The pool here is also shared by the surrounding apartment blocks, located across the gardens and accessed using your room key.
-The pool itself isn’t large, when we were there it was busy and I found it difficult to find a sun bed, but it is significantly larger than the pool at the Riviera Marriott up the road, large enough to do lengths in without bashing into others.
-All things considered it is a nice facility and being adjacent to the heliport offers the fun, (if noisy), distraction of watching helicopters land and take off as you exercise.
+The pool itself isn’t large, when we were there it was busy and I found it difficult to find a sunbed, but it is significantly larger than the pool at the Riviera Marriott up the road, large enough to do lengths in without bashing into others.
+All things considered, it is a nice facility, and being adjacent to the heliport offers the fun, (if noisy), the distraction of watching helicopters land and takeoff as you exercise.

 Breakfast is served in what used to be the restaurant.
-Cream walls and dark wood tables offer internal dining and an umbrella covered outdoor area offers alfresco breakfast seating with a view to the gardens.
+Cream walls and dark wood tables offer internal dining and an umbrella-covered outdoor area offers alfresco breakfast seating with a view of the gardens.
 Breakfast itself is never too busy and felt intimate due to the size of the hotel.
 The spread was excellent considering the 3 star rating of the hotel.
-There isn’t a complementary option of eggs, “served your way”, but there is a very good selection of buffet items: boiled or scrambled eggs, baked beans, pancakes, cold meats, cheeses, muesli, fruit and juice.
-They also offer gluten-free, soya milk, benecol etc.
+There isn’t a complementary option of eggs, “served your way”, but there is a very good selection of buffet items: boiled or scrambled eggs, baked beans, pancakes, cold meats, cheeses, muesli, fruit, and juice.
+They also offer gluten-free, soya milk, benecol, etc.